fengyuanchen/viewerjs/README.md

 - Type: `Boolean`
 - Default: `true`

-Indicate if show a loading spinner when load image or not.
+Indicate if showing a loading spinner when loading the image or not.

 ### loop

 - Type: `Boolean`
 - Default: `true`

-Indicate if enable loop viewing or not.
+Indicate if enabling loop viewing or not.

 > If the current image is the last one, then the next one to view is the first one, and vice versa.